 (b) Sanctions on selected categories of items to specific destinations.
-BIS controls the export and reexport of selected categories of items to Iraq, North Korea, and Rwanda consistent with United Nations Security Council Resolutions.
+(1) BIS controls the export and reexport of selected categories of items to countries under United Nations Security Council arms embargoes.
+See the Commerce Control List in Supplement No. 1 to Part 774.
+See also §§746.3 (Iraq) and 746.4 (North Korea).